ac746g/YSSF934/README.md

 ### ✨ About Me ✨

-- 🔭 I have been curious about and enjoyed working with data since I was in highschool
+- 🔭 I have enjoyed working with data since I was in highschool
 - 🌱 I have a background in Economics
 - 👯 I completed Udacity's Data Analyst Nanodegree in 2021
 - 🤔 I am currently working for Thinkful as a Data Analyst Mentor